saareliad/FTPipe/README.md

 - **_NLP_** check you overwrite cash when needed.

-- **_Sending large tensors with MPI_** takes extra memory due buffer allocations. should consider sharing the tensor (e.g for tied weights), or having a single copy of it.
-Currently gradeints are not shared, this causes extra memory.
+- **_Sending large tensors with MPI_** takes extra memory due buffer allocations. should consider sharing the tensor (e.g for tied weights), or having a single copy of its `.data`.

 ## Adding a model